Soares/simplifience.com/post/foundations/mathematics.md

 Simple axioms can lead to incredible beauty.
 </aside>

 These are three wildly different definitions for "mathematics".
-So what *is* mathematics, really?
+Which is it?

 Is it $\Sigma$ and $+$ and $\frac{1}{4}$ and the other cumbersome notation?

-Is it the underlying rules of any system, regardless of the notation used?
+Is it the underlying truths of any system, regardless of the notation used?

-Or is it instead the exploration of those sets of rules, the pursuit of truth?
+Or is it the exploration of underlying rules, the pursuit of truth?

 Mathematics is *all of these things*.
 It is a word that <span class="info" markdown="inline">means too much</span>.